xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-On **scale line cards**, only IPv4/32s are going to LEM, the rest (that includes our 500,000 IPv4/24s) will be pushed to the external TCAM:
+On **scale line cards**, only IPv4/32s are going to LEM.
+The rest (that includes our 500,000 IPv4/24s) will be pushed to the external TCAM:

 ![eTCAM-32.jpg]({{site.baseurl}}/images/eTCAM-32.jpg){: .align-center}